 Eligible candidates who are interested in coming to Durham on a British Academy Post-Doctoral Fellowship are encouraged to read the relevant information at http://www.britac.ac.uk/british-academy-postdoctoral-fellowships

 This scheme offers recently qualified postdoctoral researchers the opportunity to start independent research careers, working in some of the best research environments in the world.
-It is anticipated this competition will open in October 2019.
+The competition is open now with a preliminary application deadline of 29 September 2020.